Updated: Apr 15

 Taking the time to work with the ERF and learn about their process and stakeholders—and to develop a customized data strategy—positioned us well to recommend technology integration that would fit seamlessly into their workflow to automate processes and scale impact.
 We were able to outline the specific requirements ERF needed at each point in their process, what technology product or feature would meet that need, and put together a comprehensive recommendation.
 Importantly, we also identified areas where “intuitive” decision-making could not be replaced, and determined ways to incorporate qualitative observations and stories into reports and outputs to support a person-centric lens.
 Through our work together, ERF was able to incorporate a mix of IP3 | Assess and ESRI’s StoryMap tool.
 Our IP3 team worked with ERF staff to configure and customize the tools where needed, supported them through the onboarding process, and developed customized training and technical assistance materials to ensure an easy transition.

 Today, ERF staff saves time previously spent sourcing secondary data from myriad places, collecting primary data on the ground, and integrating data into spreadsheets, all of which is now automated.
 Using data to inform their work is a breeze, and they are better-equipped to share data externally with community stakeholders to inform collaborative disaster response and recovery.
+You can read their blog post about our collaborative work here!

 If you’re interested in learning more about how to develop a data strategy that meets your needs and/or integrate technology into your workflow, get in touch!